-Ethernet Networks for the ATLAS Data Collection System: Emulation and Testing
+Testing Ethernet Networks for the ATLAS Data Collection System

-F. Barnes, R. Beuran, R. W. Dobinson, M. J. LeVine, Member, IEEE, B. Martin, J. Lokier, and C. Meirosu
+F. R. M. Barnes, R. Beuran, R. W. Dobinson, M. J. LeVine, Member, IEEE, B. Martin, J. Lokier, and C. Meirosu

-Abstract- This paper reports recent work on Ethernet traffic generation and analysis.
-We use Gigabit Ethernet NICs running custom firmware and custom-built 32-port Fast Ethernet boards based on FPGAs to study the behavior of large Ethernet networks.
+Abstract-- This paper reports recent work on Ethernet traffic generation and analysis.
+We use Gigabit Ethernet NICs running customized embedded software and custombuilt 32-port Fast Ethernet boards based on FPGAs to study the behavior of large Ethernet networks.
 The traffic generation software is able to accommodate many traffic distributions with the ultimate goal of generating traffic that resembles the data collection system of the ATLAS experiment at CERN.
-A fraction of the 1600 ATLAS detector readout buffers and 600 Level 2 trigger CPUs are emulated in this study with a combination of the Fast Ethernet boards and the Gigabit Ethernet NICs.
 Each packet is time stamped with a global clock value and therefore we are able to compute an accurate measure of the network latency.
 Various other information collected from the boards is displayed in real time on a graphical interface.
+This work provides the tools to study a test bed representing a fraction of the 1600 ATLAS detector readout buffers and 600 Level 2 trigger CPUs using a combination of the Fast Ethernet boards and the Gigabit Ethernet NICs.

-Index Terms-Networks, Switches, Modeling, Measurement
+Index Terms Networks, Switches, Modeling, Measurement

-INTRODUCTION
+I. INTRODUCTION

-TLAS is one of four experiments being implemented for the Large Hadron Collider at CERN, which is expected to begin operation in 2006.
-The ATLAS intersection will produce collisions at rates up to 40MHz.
-Collisions are selected by the level 1 (LVL1) trigger, based on summary information from selected detectors, at rates of up to 100kHz.
-Events selected by LVL1 are then passed to a farm of 500 - 700 level 2 (LVL2) CPUs [PCs running Linux].
-A CPU which is assigned an event requests data (regions of interest or ROIs) from approximately 1600 readout buffers (ROBs) based on information received from the LVL1 system.
+TLAS is one of the four experiments being implemented for the Large Hadron Collider at CERN, which is expected to begin operation in 2006.
+The ATLAS intersection will produce collisions at rates up to 40 MHz.
+Selected collisions are accepted by the Level 1 (LVL1) trigger, based on summary information from selected detectors, at rates of up to 100 kHz.
+Events selected by LVL1 are then passed to a farm of 500 - 700 Level 2 (LVL2) CPUs [PCs running Linux].
+A CPU which is assigned an event requests data (Regions Of Interest or ROIs) from a fraction of the approximately 1600 readout buffers (ROBs) based on information received from the LVL1 system.
 On average these ROIs constitute 5 per cent of the entire event image (2 MByte).

-The data corresponding to entire events accepted by LVL2 (approximately 2-5kHz) must be transported from the ROBs to the higher level trigger (Event Filter).
+The data corresponding to entire events accepted by LVL2 (approximately 2-5 kHz) must be transported from the ROBs to the higher level trigger (Event Filter).

-The LVL2 CPUs, the Event Filter CPUs and the ROBs will be interconnected by an Ethernet switch fabric.
+The LVL2 CPUs, the Event Filter CPUs, and the ROBs will be interconnected by an Ethernet switch fabric.
 The transaction rate and the data rate expected will impose stringent requirements on the network and on the attached nodes (LVL2 and Event Filter CPUs and ROBs).
-The Atlas LVL2 architecture is described elsewhere [1].
+The ATLAS LVL2 architecture is described elsewhere in [1-3].